 This is also the Arizona desert, some of the most rugged terrain in the world, where rattlesnakes live and it’s frequently 100 degrees before 10:00 AM.
 That’s setting the bar awfully high for other off the beaten path restaurants.

-Although many people do, you don’t necessarily have to hike in.
-You can also take a mule ride or get to the Canteen on a whitewater raft.
-The Phantom Ranch Canteen is open year-round for breakfast and dinner by reservation.
+The Phantom Ranch Canteen is open year-round for breakfast and dinner by (extreeeeemely hard-to-get) reservation.
 There’s also a walk-up window where visitors can purchase sack lunches and necessities like first-aid supplies.

 If you’re fortunate enough to win the coveted Phantom Ranch Lottery, you’ll be able to spend the night, rest your weary feet, and enjoy a reserved-for-ranch-guests-only beer.